-As part of the collaborative contract process, a Collaborative Classroom Budget and Cost Allocation Worksheet must be completed for each collaborative classroom by each LEA and collaborating community partners.
+As part of the collaborative contract process, a Collaborative Classroom Budget and Cost Allocation Worksheet must be completed for each collaborative classroom by each LEA and collaborating community partner.
 The worksheet is designed to illustrate costs and resources provided by each partner and connect funding to the collaborative contract.
 The Collaborative Classroom Budget and Cost Allocation Worksheet is an estimate of the total cost of each collaborative classroom and is a tool to assist in annual fiscal reporting, which is a requirement of each county pre-k program.
-The worksheet is an excel form, which is available on the Office of Early Learning website at https://wvde.us/early-and-elementary-learning/wv-universal-pre-k/universal-pre-k-collaborative-system/funding-collaborative-contracts-and-classroom-budgets/, along with worksheet instructions.
-The Collaborative Classroom Budget and Cost Allocation Worksheet and Instructions are also included in Appendix D.
+The worksheet is an excel form, which is available at https://wvde.us/early-and-elementary-learning/wv-universal-pre-k/universal-prek-collaborative Classroom Budget and Cost Allocation Worksheet instructions.
+The Collaborative Classroom Budget and Instructions are also included in Appendix D.